sunnyolive108/PrometheusFire/README.md

 2. Open the Prometheus configuration file prometheus.yml using a text editor:
     ```bash
     nano prometheus.yml
-3. Modify the prometheus.yml file to scrape metrics from your RabbitMQ processing program.
-Here's an example configuration to scrape metrics from localhost:9090
+3. Modify the prometheus.yml file to scrape metrics from your processing program
     ```yaml

       global: